 What are the benefits of having multiple bank accounts?

-For every smart investor, there are two main factors to consider when keeping multiple bank accounts:
+For every smart investor, there are two main reasons to keep multiple bank accounts:

 - To have liquid cash available when you need it (applicable to checking accounts, primarily).

-To achieve these goals, we advise attaching your checking account to your savings account for more effortless transfer between the two.
-You may also consider opening multiple accounts, separate from one another that help you achieve savings targets.
+We advise attaching your checking account to your savings account for more effortless transfer between the two.
+To achieve savings targets, you could also open multiple separate accounts.

-Here are some of the main benefits of operating multiple bank accounts.
+Here are some of the main benefits of operating more than one bank account.

 Hold a savings reserve